 18. Moules-Frites (Steamed Mussels and Fries) (30 minutes)

 We don’t know if Parisians eat mussels and fries on the night before Christmas, but Santa does.

 19. Chrissy Teigen’s Cheesy Chicken Milanese (40 minutes)

 Pan-fried chicken stuffed with gooey, melty cheese is our idea of festive.
 Serve it with thin ribbons of Parmesan for good measure.

 21. Whole Roasted Branzino with Shaved Fennel Slaw (20 minutes)

 Yes, you can (and should) roast a whole fish at home.
 Ask the fishmonger at your supermarket to clean the fish, so all you’ll have to do is add citrus and herbs.

-If you absolutely must eat Chinese food on Christmas Eve, make it this easy, breezy General Tso’s-esque chicken.
+If you, like us, absolutely *must* eat American Chinese food on Christmas Eve, make it this easy, breezy General Tso’s-esque chicken.